sanjayraojjn/autowater/README.md

 # autowater

-automatic watering system for balcony/home gardens, suitable for pots also.
+automatic watering system for balcony/home garden pots.

 This is a full project developed using visual studio code and PlatformIO.
 Setup guidelines are documented [here](https://platformio.org/platformio-ide)